ComplianceAsCode/content/docs/workshop/lab1_introduction.md

     1. `./build_product rhel8`

-1. Once the build is done, download the guide again and open it.
+1. Once the build is done, refresh the tab with the guide `ssg-rhel8-guide-ospp.html` or right click the file in `build/guides` and select `Open with Live Server`.
     Expect the remediation to contain the newly added comment.

 Congratulations, by completing this lab exercise, you became familiar with a comprehensive content creation tool and one of the largest open